 There are some ways to avoid paying capital gains tax on inherited property that are worth considering if you’re the beneficiary of an estate or trust.
 When you inherit property, the IRS applies what is known as a stepped-up cost basis.
 You do not automatically pay taxes on any property that you inherit.
 If you sell, you owe capital gains taxes only on any gains that the asset made since you inherited it.

 - Capital gains can be one of the most complicated sections of the tax code.
-Fortunately a financial advisor can clarify how best to handle these situations.
-Finding a qualified financial advisor doesn’t have to be hard.
+A financial advisor can clarify how best to handle these situations.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Use a free federal income tax calculator to get a quick estimate of what you will owe.
+- Use SmartAsset’s federal income tax calculator to get a quick estimate of what you will owe.
 This will aid you in your tax planning for the past, current and future years.